Term structure modelling with overnight rates beyond stochastic continuity: Interest rate markets with overnight rates

-\begin{remark}[Classical interest rate models] Clearly, the above framework includes classical interest rate models without stochastic discontinuities, where the num\'eraire $S^0$ is obtained as the continuous-time limit of a roll-over strategy.
-This case can be recovered by setting $N=0$ in \eqref{eq:mu}, thus yielding $S^0=\exp(\int_0^{\cdot}\rho_tdt)$ in \eqref{eq:ass1}, with $\rho$ representing the risk-free short rate. \end{remark}
+(ii) Classical interest rate models without stochastic discontinuities are based on the assumption of an absolutely continuous num\'eraire $S^0$.
+This case can be recovered by simply setting $\cT=\emptyset$, thus yielding $S^0_t=\exp(\int_0^t\rho_u\,du)$ in \eqref{eq:ass1}, with $\rho$ representing the risk-free short rate. \end{remark}